The lush rainforests of Central Africa cover about 1,700,000 square kilometers, making up 18 percent of all the world's rainforests.

 - In DR Congo alone, some 40 million of the country’s 70 million inhabitants depend on the rainforest for their livelihood.

-- DR Congo is also home to 2 million indigenous people, a group collectively known as Pygmies.
+- DR Congo is also home to as many as two million indigenous pygmy people.

 How we go about saving the Congo Basin rainforest